Turkey blames Greece after 12 migrants freeze to death near border | Science-Environment

 Turkish authorities have found the bodies of 12 migrants who froze to death near Greece, Interior Minister Suleyman Soylu said on Wednesday, accusing Greek guards of sending them back across the border without shoes.

-In March 2016, the EU reached an agreement with Turkey to stem the flow of refugees into the bloc and for Ankara to host Syrians fleeing the war in their country in return for billions of euros.
+In March 2016, the EU reached a deal with Turkey to stem the flow of refugees into the bloc and for Ankara to host Syrians fleeing the war in their country in return for billions of euros.
 Turkey currently hosts some 4 million Syrian refugees, the world's largest refugee population, as well as some 300,000 Afghans.
 It has said it will not accept any more migrants.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)